mmenor/assembly_workshop2019/index.md

 # Alignment Metrics

 Bowtie2 does provide some metrics on how well the alignment went, e.g. % of reads aligned, but it is useful to save a table with such metrics.
 This is easy to do using Picard.
+See the [documentation](https://broadinstitute.github.io/picard/picard-metric-definitions.html#AlignmentSummaryMetrics) for further details on each column of the report.

 ```bash
 picard CollectAlignmentSummaryMetrics INPUT=alignment/SRR097849.bam OUTPUT=alignment/SRR097849_metrics.txt REFERENCE_SEQUENCE=/home/bqhs/workshop/hg19chr21.fa